dpjanes/iotdb-homestar/README.md

 Currently, WeMos of all sorts, Philips Hue Lights, TCP Lighting, Pins on your Raspberry Pi, Bluetooth Low Energy thingies, Sonos, Chromecasts, LittleBits, LG TVs, Denon AVRs, and more….

+## What does it run on?

+Anything that Node.JS runs on.

+We develop on Mac and test on Raspberry Pis, Linux boxes and Intel Edisons (so far).
+The Home☆Star project also presents an API on your LAN, so you don't necessarily have to use Node.JS to work with IOTDB.

 ## Tell me more:
 ### IOTDB v.
 Home☆Star